2018 Fall Meeting

 Full meeting registration prices include the Thursday evening reception with hors d’oeuvres and beverages; Friday breakfast, lunch, and evening banquet; Saturday breakfast; coffee breaks each day; and the program book.
 Reception-only and banquet-only tickets may be purchased individually or for guests.
 Members must have paid dues and be listed as Active members prior to meeting registration in order to access member pricing for the meeting.
 Please register on our new Member and Meeting Services website.

-After registering, if you are not able to attend the conference, we encourage you to send a substitute attendee.
-You may substitute at any time, even on-site at the conference.
-If you must cancel, a refund of meeting registration (less a $10 cancellation fee) may be requested up to February 23, 2016.
-No refunds will be issued for cancellations after February 23, 2016.
+After registering, if you are not able to attend the meeting, we encourage you to send a substitute attendee in your place.
+You may substitute at any time, even on-site at the time of the meeting.
+If you must cancel, a refund of meeting registration (less a $10 cancellation fee) may be requested up to October 12.
+No refunds will be issued for cancellation after October 12.
 Membership dues are not refundable.

 Student Travel Awards

 SEERS will offer up to five student travel awards of $150 each to qualifying students presenting at this meeting.
 More information and the student travel award application form, due by Friday, October 5, will be available on the Student Travel page.